la2050/archive/_projects/2015/la-youth-poet-ambassadors.md

 'In one sentence, please describe what your organization does': >- Urban Word LA provided diverse platforms for youth to cultivate and share their powerful voices.
-'In one to three sentences, please describe your proposal.': >- The Youth Poet Ambassadors program honors 15 teens each year, and names the LA Youth Poet Laureate.
-These youth are not only selected by the strength of their creative voices, but most importantly because of their histories of volunteerism and civic/community engagement.
-Each year, we activate around (3) issues, and this year we've identified: 1) voter awareness/participation, 2) access to creative industries & workforce development, and 3) college access, as our Ambassador Initiatives.
 Where will you be working?:
   - City of Los Angeles
   - LAUSD